nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     4. Test case: `delete note -id 1 -nid 1`, when at least 1 contact is shown has at least 1 note.<br>
        Expected: The note deleted is no longer shown in the first contact in the list.
 The note deleted is shown in the status message.

+### Adding event

+1. Adding event while all contacts are shown.
+    1. Prequisites: List all contacts using the `list contact` command.
+At least one contact shown in the list and there will be an events column for each contact.
+       Use the `list events` command to open a new window with a list of all events without the respective contacts.<br>

+    1. Test case: `add event -id 1 -en Meeting with professor -st 2024-11-17 12:00:00 -et 2024-11-17 13:00:00 -loc COM 1 Basement -info Discuss the project`<br>
+       Expected: The new event will appear in the first contact's event column.
+It will also be added in the event list window.
+The title of the event added is shown in the status message.

+    1. Test case: `add event -id 1 -en Meeting with professor -st 12:00:00 -et 13:00:00 -loc COM 1 Basement -info Discuss the project`<br>
+       Expected: Similar to previous test, but date will automatically be current date.<br>

+    1. Test case: `add event -id 1 -en Meeting with professor -st 2024-11-17 -et 2024-11-18 -loc COM 1 Basement -info Discuss the project`<br>
+       Expected: Similar to previous test, but time will automatically be `00:00:00`.<br>

+    1. Test case: `add event -id 0 -en Chat with recruiter -st 2024-11-24 17:00:00 -et 2024-11-24 18:00:00 -loc Star Vista -info Discuss job opportunities`<br>
+       Expected: No event is added.
+Error details shown in the status message.

+    1. Test case: `add event -id 1 -en Chat with recruiter -st 2024/11/24 17:00:00 -et 2024/11/24 18:00:00 -loc Star Vista -info Discuss job opportunities`<br>
+       Expected: No event is added as date and time is not in the correct format.
+Error details shown in the status message.<br>

+1. Adding duplicate or clashing events
+    1. Prequisites: Use the `list events` command to open a new window with a list of all events without the respective contacts.

+    1. Test case: `add event -id 1 ...`, where `...` is an already existing event in the event list.<br>
+       Expected: No event is added.
+Error details shown in the status message.

+    1. Test case: `add event -id 1 ... -st x` where `x` is in between the start and end time of an event currently on the list.<br>
+       Expected: No event is added.
+Error details shown in the status message.

+1. Adding event while contact list is being filtered
+    1. Prerequisites: Filter the list of contacts either by calling `list contact -t [SOME_TAG]` or `find [SOME KEYWORD]`.
+       Use the `list events` command to open a new window with a list of all events without the respective contacts.

+    1. Test case: `add event -id 1 ...`, when no contact is shown<br>
+       Expected: No event is added.
+Error details shown in the status message.

+    1. Test case: `add event -id 1 ...`, when at least 1 contact is shown<br>
+       Expected: The new event will appear in the first contact's (in the filtered list) event column.
+It will also be added in the event list window.
+The title of the event added is shown in the status message.

+### Deleting event

+1. Deleting an event while all events are being shown

+    1. Prerequisites: List all contacts and events using the `list contact` command.
+This will show every contact and its respective events.
+       Use the `list events` command to open a new events window showing all events (without the contacts).

+    1. Test case: `delete event -id 2 -eid 1`<br>
+       Expected: First event of the second contact is deleted.
+Title of the deleted event shown in the status message.
+       Event deleted from the list in the events window.

+    1. Test case: `delete event -id 0 -eid 1`<br>
+       Expected: No event is deleted.
+Error details (contact not found) shown in the status message.

+    1. Test case: `delete event -id 1 -eid 0`<br>
+       Expected: No event is deleted.
+Error details (event not found) shown in the status message.

+    1. Other incorrect delete commands to try: `delete event`, `delete event -id x -eid 1`, `delete event -id 1 -eid x`, `...` (where x is larger than the size of contacts/events)<br>
+       Expected: Similar to previous test cases.

+1. Deleting event while contact list is being filtered
+    1. Prerequisites: Filter the list of contacts either by calling `list contact -t [SOME_TAG]` or `find [SOME KEYWORD]`.
+       Use the `list events` command to open a new events window showing all events (without the contacts).

+    1. Test case: `delete event -id 1 -eid 1`, when no contact is shown<br>
+       Expected: No event is deleted.
+Error details shown in the status message.

+    1. Test case: `delete event -id 1 -eid 1`, when at least 1 contact is shown and there is at least 1 event in the first contact. <br>
+       Expected: The event will no longer be shown in the first contact of the filtered list.
+It will also be removed from the events list window.
+List will go back to showing all contacts.

+    1. Test case: `delete event -id 1 -eid 1`, when at least 1 contact is shown and there are no events in the first contact. <br>
+       Expected: No event is deleted.
+Error details shown in the status message.

 --------------------------------------------------------------------------------------------------------------------